Zhanaozen

-Zhanaozen or Janaozen (/ˌdʒɑːnəˈɒzən/; Jañaözen / Жаңаөзен /kk/), formerly known as Novy Uzen (Новый Узень /ru/) and known in English as New River City, is a city in the Mangystau Region of southwestern Kazakhstan located southeast of the city of Aktau.
+Zhanaozen or Janaozen (/ˌdʒɑːnəˈɒzən/; Jañaözen / Жаңаөзен /kk/), formerly known as Novy Uzen (Новый Узень /ru/), is a city in the Mangystau Region of southwestern Kazakhstan located southeast of the city of Aktau.
 The name of the town means "new river" in Kazakh.
 Zhanaozen is a city of regional significance.
 It is completely surrounded by the territory of Karakiya District, but administratively does not belong to the district.
 It had a population of 147,962 in 2018; the census population in 2009 was 113,014, and that in 1999 had been 63,337.

 History

 The town of Zhanaozen was founded in 1964, after the opening of an oil field in Uzen.
 On 21 October 1968 Novy Uzen took the status of a settlement of town type, and since 20 March 1973 the status of a city of regional significance.
-June 1989 saw large disorders.
+In June 1989, riots broke out in the town targeting its Armenian, Azerbaijani, and Lezgin communities, culminating in 7,000 people demanding that they be sent back to the Caucasus.
+Soviet reports stated that 3 people were killed in the riots, another 53 were injured, and hundreds were briefly evacuated from the town.
+While the immediate catalyst for the riot was a fight that took place between teenagers at a discotheque, it was fueled by complaints about living standards, low pay, and high prices.
 Novy Uzen was renamed Zhanaozen in October 1993.